The name Fleet is synonymous with San Diego for a variety of reasons.

 This scholarship opportunity instilled in the future leader a desire to give back, which would spark a fire for charity that would burn long after he graduated.

-As his daughter and fellow philanthropist, Susan Welsch, explained, “because of the wonderful education my father received, he always felt he should give back to schools, and to students who could not afford a good education.”
+His daughter and fellow philanthropist, Susan Welsch, explained, “Because of the wonderful education my father received, he always felt he should give back to schools and to students who could not afford a good education.”

-So as Fleet grew older and attained success in his career, his commitment to charity became second nature.
+So, as Fleet grew older and succeeded in his career, his commitment to charity became second nature.

 Alongside his wife and community leader, Eva May Fleet, he funded everything from students and science to healthcare and the homeless.

-Today, three generations of Fleets engage in philanthropy with The San Diego Foundation to grow a more vibrant region.
+Today, three generations of Fleets engage in philanthropy with San Diego Foundation to advance just, equitable and resilient communities.

 Lori Fleet Martin (left) and Susan Welsch (right)

-The Fleet family legacy is one built on a simple virtue instilled from a young age.
+The Fleet family legacy is built on a simple virtue instilled from a young age.

 Susan Welsch shared a poignant quote her father would repeat to her as a child that sums up the true spirit of the Fleet family: